Does a Bread Box Really Keep Bread Fresher?

 The plastic bag and plastic wrap methods were fairly on par with each other when it came to keeping the bread fresh.
 But, they both had a major disadvantage: the plastic suffocated the crust.
 By day three, the bread was still edible, but it was completely soft.
 It had lost that crispy exterior that gives bread its signature chew.
 They were both a little dry, too, although not completely stale.

 The clear winner in this experiment was the bread box.
 What are bread boxes for?
 They help bread retain its original characteristics: a crispy exterior, a moist crumb and a delectable chew.
-Like a plastic bag, the box traps the moisture from the bread inside the container.
+Like a plastic bag, this bread-making tool traps the moisture from the bread inside the container.
 But, unlike the bag, a box also is breathable, allowing some of that moisture to escape instead of softening the bread’s exterior.
 In short, the box creates the perfect humid environment to keep your bread at its peak for three or four days.

 I will say, though, that the sliced loaf dried out on the cut end when stored in the bread box.
 I was able to prevent drying if I pressed the slices together to protect the exposed slice, but the slices in the plastic could be fully exposed without drying out (at the expense of a crisp exterior, of course).